khouraisan/assistant/README.md

 GNU Affero General Public License v3.0

 ## Note
-The UI has issues.
-For example, timed (long-press) buttons don't work reliably on "Chrome for Android" and are probably fully broken on "Firefox for Android."
-I also can't be arsed to add a `.prettierrc` and such right now.
+I can't be arsed to add a `.prettierrc` and such right now.
 Cheers. (￣ω￣)